I’m delighted to post these two reviews. Enjoy!

 The author describes this fantasy world with grace and beauty and, after reading The Forest, this reader will never again look at the world through the same eyes.

-An Enchanting Journey
+that site An Enchanting Journey

 The Forest by Susan Prudhomme (OakTara, February 2011) 242 pages.
 Reviewed by Christine Sunderland

 Author Susan Prudhomme begins this wonder-filled tale with these tantalizing words:

 “The Forest lies in velvet mystery on the face of mountains and valleys, its mists spreading amongst the ridges like a sleeping, purring beast.”

 We soon enter the world of Timkin Tanwarrel and join him on his great adventure.
 Timkin is a Menchian, one of the little people of the forest, cousins to humans.
 We are introduced to Timkin with words that engender trust in the teller: